oftc/oftc-web/NickServ/CertFP.md

 The fields you are asked to fill out here do not matter for connecting to OFTC so fill them out however you wish.
-(You can use other key sizes if you want, but the hash algorithm needs to be SHA-1.)
+(You can use other key sizes if you want, but the fingerprint digest algorithm used below needs to be SHA-1.)
 You now have two files, the key in **nick.key** and the certificate in **nick.cer**.
 Remember to protect your key using chmod.